KeychainMDIP/kc/doc/CLI-user-manual/README.md

     $ kc add-name sm-challenge did:mdip:test:z3v8AuaaxRxwZCPUnpCc4RoV5CZjeYVJepmJTVeJrpvyyB6LmwN
     ```

+    > [!NOTE]
-    !!! note If you're testing as both Alice and Bob from a single wallet, you can skip this step.
+If you're testing as both Alice and Bob from a single wallet, you can skip this step.

 1. Then the user can create a repsonse: